jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 "13.
 Qualified Event Names" should be out of scope, since it is about text code?
 The articles before 'System Events' might be put into one article.
 I might put System Events in one article.
-System Events can almost be demoted to a Construct Draft, but just like System Objects is in there, I might want to keep System Events part of the Circle Language Spec (for now).
-(The correspondence between System Objects and System Events is that they seem more like part of a run-time or if Circle would function more like a stand-alone language, rather than mostly a diagram notation).
+System Events can almost be demoted to a Construct Draft, but just like System Objects is in there, I might want to keep System Events part of the Encircle Language Spec (for now).
+(The correspondence between System Objects and System Events is that they seem more like part of a run-time or if Encircle would function more like a stand-alone language, rather than mostly a diagram notation).
 The last 3 articles might become a single 'misc' article.
 But perhaps some of them have a place in the main article.

 ```